yazz/VisualJS/README.md

 - Can build Microservices
 - All source code for apps can be saved as a single .vjs file
 - Apps can be saved as a single HTML file and sent by email (Even SQlite based apps)
-- All code is stored as immuntable, and identified by a SHA256 hash
+- All code is stored as immutable, and identified by a SHA256 hash
 - The Visual Javascript editor and output programs can work offline without internet connectivity
 - Extra UI or server components can be build as plugins (as .vjs files)
 - The Visual Javascript extensible IDE allows you to build new ways of editing code.
 Currently a text editor and a Visual Basic style editor are included